cryptomator/docs/source/desktop/vault-management.rst

 Remove Vaults
 -------------

-You can remove a vault from the vault list by right clicking on the list entry.
-This is only possible while the vault is locked.
+To remove a vault from the vault list, right click on a vault, and click remove.
+This is only possible if the vault is locked.

 .. note::

-    By removing a vault from this list, it is **not** deleted from your filesystem.
-    To irrevocably get rid of the vault, you can simply delete the vault directory (which contains your ``masterkey.cryptomator`` and the ``d`` directory) using your normal file manager.
+    The vault's is **not** deleted from your PC by removing it from the list.
+You need to delete the vault directory to permentantly delete your encrypted files using the file manager.

 .. _desktop/vault-management/reorder-vaults: